liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-plugins-for-liferay-portal-7/02-modularizing-plugins/01-modularizing-an-existing-portlet/01-converting-your-applications-portlet-classes-and-ui.markdown

+---
+header-id: converting-your-applications-portlet-classes-and-ui
+---

-# Converting Your Application's Portlet Classes and UI [](id=converting-your-applications-portlet-classes-and-ui)
+# Converting Your Application's Portlet Classes and UI

 The first thing you'll do is create your application's root folder and the folder structure for its *web* client module.
 This module holds portlet classes